Already using RockWallet? Move your assets to the new app →

 Users can reduce their gas spending by carefully selecting their gas limits and priority fees.
 By using a crypto wallet with built-in ETH gas fee tracking, like RockWallet, users can identify the best times to transact and adjust their gas settings accordingly, ensuring they don’t overpay.

-4. Consider Alternative Blockchains
+4. Consider alternative blockchains

 If minimizing fees is a priority, users can consider alternative blockchains like BNB Smart Chain (BSC) or Solana, which offer much lower transaction costs than Ethereum.
 These blockchains can be a great option for those looking to reduce fees without sacrificing functionality.